MewsSystems/org/tech/career-framework/compensation.md

 ## Normalization

 The minimum salary is expressed in a normalized form, which is a monthly salary in Czech Republic in CZK.
 That is what majority of our team "thinks in", however we are a global company, employing people in multiple countries, paying in different currencies and offering different types of salaries (hourly rate, monthly, annual).
-So in order to convert between salary and normalized salary or  use the following formulas:
+So in order to convert between salary and normalized salary use the following formulas:

 - `normalized = salary × period × currency × country`
 - **`salary = normalized / (period × currency × country)`**